oznogongames/StarCreationToolsForUnity/SunForge/Assets/StarTools/readme_offline.md

 ## How to use ##

 Simply drag or instantiate a copy of the star prefab into your scene.
 Creating a new star from scratch is not recommended.
+When selecting a prefab, you can select between Manual Color or Scientific Color, and Thick or Thin Coronas.
+Thin coronas are generally recommended, as thick coronas have a significantly higher performance impact.

 You can click on the star to open it's inspector, or change most settings programatically from the 'Star' script.
 Settings include:

 **Enable manual color selection -** Select to enter a color, or unselect to specify a temperature or B-V value to automatically generate a color.